-The next manifestation of an angel, after the shep-

-herds had seen the heavenly hosts, happened again to Joseph.
+The next manifestation of an angel, after the shepherds had seen the heavenly hosts, happened again to Joseph.
 Angels appear always to him in a dream.
 It was so when he had discovered that his Virgin-bride was with child.
-When Herod was getting ready to have the children in Bethlehem killed, "an angel of the Lord appeared unto Joseph in a dream, saying, Arise, take the young child and his mother, and flee into Egypt, and be thou there until I bring thee word, for Herod will seek the young child to destroy Him" (Matt. ii:13).
+When Herod was getting ready to have the children in Bethlehem killed, "an angel of the Lord appeared unto Joseph in a dream, saying, Arise, take the young child and his mother, and fiee into Egypt, and be thou there until I bring thee word, for Herod will seek the young child to destroy Him" (Matt. ii:13).
 It was Satan's attempt through Herod to kill the child.
 But he could not do it.
 That child was not like any other child, subject to disease and death.
-It was not an innocent child, but a holy child.
-No sin was in Him and where there is no sin death has Herod's rage against the child is used by God as an occasion to fulfill His own purpose.
+It was not an innocent child, but a holv child.
+No sin was in Him and where there is no sin death has Herod's rage against the child is used by no claim.
+God as an occasion to fulfill His own purpose.
 That child is the true Israel of God.
 Israel, the nation, in her youth was as the first born son called out of Egypt.
 Christ had to pass though the same history in a perfect way of perfect obedience without any failure.
 Herod could not touch the life of the child.
-He sought to plunged the sword into His little breast.
+He sought to destroy it, but no Roman soldier could have ever plunged the sword into His little breast.
 And when Herod was dead the angel appeared again to Joseph commanding him to return to the land of Israel.